 When installing pavers you want to get it right the first time, otherwise, you’ll end up having to make repairs after a few years.

 You want to make sure you or your contractor is using the right materials.
-There are ways to cut corners when installing pavers especially to the untrained eye.
-If you’re doing the installation yourself it’s better to spend a couple extra bucks so you don’t have redo your work down the road.
+There are ways to cut corners when installing pavers, especially to the untrained eye.
+If you’re doing the installation yourself it’s better to spend a couple of extra bucks so you don’t have to redo your work down the road.

 Supplies Needed to Install Pavers:

 - Pavers – approximately $3.00 + tax per square foot

 - ¾ Road Stone – $20.00 per ton

 - Concrete Sand – $35 per ton